 Defending champion Kentucky booked a return trip to the semis, defeating MARC champion St. Joe’s, 63-17, Saturday in Lexington, KY.
-2021 and 2022 champion Virginia Tech also returns to the final four after a 44-39 defeat of Liberty champion Boston College.
+2021 and 2022 champion Virginia Tech also returns to the final four after a 44-39 defeat of Liberty runner up Boston College.

 Winning Saturday to reach their first-ever NCR semifinals were Bowling Green and UMass.
 The Falcons defeated Clemson, 29-18, in Bowling Green, OH, and the Minutemen topped LSU, 27-12, in Amherst, MA.